philipcwhite/Monitoring/README.md

 Graph View

 ## Updates

+4/15/2019 - I installed MySQL and Python on my Mac and caught a few errors in the code today.
+I have a lot of code to review/fix in order to make this platform independent but I think I can do it.

 4/15/2019 - Release 0.02b.
 This is a minor update with all changes since the last release.
 Also I installed Python 3 on my Mac so I plan on doing some testing to see if the apps will run on MacOS.